-Ombuds operations were in person until early March, with scheduled drop-in office hours each week.
-Following Covid-19 restrictions after Spring Break, we moved our services online, meeting with faculty by appointment via Zoom or on the phone.
+Due to COVID restrictions and recommendations, Ombuds operations in 2021 were online, meeting with faculty by appointment via Zoom or on the phone.
 The Ombuds role typically involved meeting with visitors to listen to their concerns, brainstorming to identify options and resources, guiding visitors to the relevant university resources and policies, and helping them to arrive at their own solutions to problems.
-On many occasions, we researched relevant policies and/or contacted relevant administrators to obtain information for visitors.
+As needed, we researched relevant policies and/or contacted relevant administrators to obtain information for visitors.

-As per our office policy, the two Ombuds consulted about the cases brought to the office.
+As per our office policy, the two Ombuds consulted about almost all the cases brought to the office.
 In every case, we asked the visitor's permission to share their situation with the Ombuds who was not present at the initial meeting, and this permission was usually granted.
 This opportunity for the two Ombuds to consult with each other has proven to be very important and effective in responding to our visitors' concerns.
 This practice ensures that both Ombuds are involved (to varying degrees) in most situations brought to the attention of the office, providing the benefit of two perspectives and two analytical approaches.